 The holiday season is around the corner and this is often times when the majority of us feel “charitable” or remember to be.
 Which is fine because any help goes a long way.
 But, I think that if you extend your kindness every day of the year to those people you come across every single day, it can do wonders.

-No monetary value needed–a smile, holding the door for someone, giving up your seat on the bus or subway for someone who needs it and most of all patience.
+No monetary value needed–a smile, holding the door for someone, giving up your seat on the bus or subway for someone who needs it.

 You never know what battle others are fighting in order to wake up every single day and face the day.